alloverse/alloverse.github.io/index.md

 {% endhighlight %}

-Fire off a quick `./allo/assist run alloplace://sandbox.places.alloverse.com` in your terminal, and you'll be presented with this beauty in Alloverse:
+Let's restart your app to see your new code changes.
+Open the terminal where your app is running, and quit it with ctrl-C. Then, fire off a quick `./allo/assist run alloplace://sandbox.places.alloverse.com` in your terminal, and you'll be presented with this beauty in Alloverse:

 ![A white surface with a close button in the top right, and an 'add todo' button along the bottom](/assets/images/todo-progress-1.png)